k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/08_entity_reservation.md

 - Admin
 - Environment Owner
 - Tester:
-  - The maximum number of reserved entities by a tester is set per a TDM environment on the TDM environment [permission set].
+  - The maximum number of reserved entities by a tester is set per a TDM environment on the TDM environment [permission set](/articles/TDM/tdm_gui/10_environment_roles_tab.md).
   - A tester must set a retention period on the reserved entity.
 The maximum number of days of a reservation period is set in the **tdm_general_parameters** TDB DB table in the **MAX_RESERVATION_DAYS_FOR_TESTER** parameter.

 ## Task Execution - Entity Reservation Validations